elhafizzo/unifi-tv/README.md

 # Tested on what device / app?
 Works well on Tivimate v2.8.0 and TVirl (Xiaomi Mi Box S).
 ## What Internet Connection?
 Tested on Unifi Air.
 It will play on multiple resolutions according to the Internet speed (ranging from 576p to 1080p).
 Unifi Fibre Broadband might get better speeds when playing.
+IMPORTANT: Not tested on Maxis.

 # Other special stuffs?
 Multiple Audio (if any, mostly Malay / Chinese / English / Other Languages), Subtitles (Mostly Malay / Chinese), Adaptive Resolution (automatic resolution switching according to your Internet connection).